mark-judah/golang_vue_blockchain_voting/README.md

 <h1>ChainVote Backend</h1>

-<p>The ChainVote backend is a distributed blockchain system designed for the election process.
-It uses various technologies and methodologies for efficient and secure operations.</p>
+<p>The ChainVote backend is a distributed blockchain system designed for the election process in Kenya.</p>

 <h2>Technologies Used</h2>
 <ul>